RicardoFroeliger/DaVinci-Year-1/Blok 1/Week 1 - Introduction/B1W1O3 - Github Profile/README.md

 # B1W1O3 - Github Profile
 ## Created by Ricardo Froeliger

-* Use your GitHub reprolink here, with information about yourself.
+Hand in your GitHub repository link of the html file with the following information about yourself:
-* Who are you, how old are you, what are your hobbies, etc. and of course the question:
+* Who are you, how old are you, what are your hobbies, etc.
 * Why did you choose Software Development?
 Of course all this is correct and professional Dutch.